nicholasmarasco95/SafetyBackupSystem/README.md

 ![GitHub Logo](pictures/server_backup.png)

-In "Server" uset has a check panel, where he can manage settings for this backup type.
+In "Server" user has a check panel, where he can manage settings for this backup type.
 **Backup Folder** works like "Device Backup".

 **Download Backup**